ibm-cloud-docs/cis/logpush.md

 {: #logpush-setup-api}
 {: api}

-Use the [Create a logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when you use IBM Cloud Logs or Cloud Object Storage.
+Use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs or Cloud Object Storage.

 ### Creating a Logpush job with the API using IBM Cloud Logs
 {: #logpush-setup-cloud-logs-api}